-There will always be a time and place for traditional marketing.
-With that being said, however, digital marketing offers an efficiency that cannot be beat.
-If an ad campaign is not running successfully, it can be quickly replaced or removed.
-Maybe you have ads that only run during a specific season?
-Those campaigns can be paused until they’re needed again.
+There will always be a time and place for traditional marketing campaigns.
+That being said, digital marketing offers a level of efficiency that just can’t be beat.
+Let’s say that you have an ad campaign that’s not currently meeting your expectations.
+Rather than waiting until the runtime expires, you can easily and quickly replace or remove the ad entirely.
+Maybe you have a few ads that only work well at certain times of the year, like during the holidays.
+After peak periods, those campaigns can be paused until they’re needed again.

 Understand Your Audience Better